 This is an enrolment when the academic year has already started.
-It may be an enrolment for the February intake, an enrolment in special circumstances or a new enrolment due to the applicant switching to Version dated
+It may be an enrolment for the February intake, an enrolment in special circumstances or a new enrolment due to the applicant switching to another programme.
+Any rights pertaining to an application by 1 May no longer apply.
+These rights only apply for applications made for the September intake by 31 August.